Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Determining the Winner and Tallying Votes

 In the single-machine model, we control the voting operation using the identity register $\ket{\id_j}$ to obtain the final combined state:

-The tallying process begins by measuring the control qubit in the vote register.
+The tallying process begins by measuring the ancilla qubit.
 This measurement collapses the state to either the sum or difference component.
-For vote counting, we select the measurement outcome corresponding to the difference component, yielding:
+For vote counting, we post-select on the measurement outcome $\ket{1}$, corresponding to the difference component, yielding:

-where $\eta$ is the normalization constant.
-The difference state $\ket{\psi^{(j)}_\cands} - \ket{\psi_\cands}$ isolates the voting information by capturing only the phase-flipped components.
-Subsequent measurement of the candidate register in the computational basis reveals the voting pattern, where the probability distribution directly indicates the number of votes for each candidate.
+where the normalization constant $\eta$ determined to be $\eta = \sqrt{N} \cdot \frac{2}{\sqrt{K}}$ resulting in a properly normalized state and $k_j$ denotes the candidate chosen by voter $j$.
+Using the result from Eq.~\eqref{eq:difference_state}, the difference state for each voter isolates exactly the voted candidate: